 About the Play

 Audition requirements will be announced at a later date.
-There are roles for 7 men and 9 females.
-Director to be announced.
+Ron Boyle will direct.

 About the Play